snakemode/ably-static-web-app/README.md

 # What is this?

 This is a GitHub template repository that will create you a pre-configured, v-latest experience on Azure Static Web Apps, along with a hot-reload enabled, local development experience.
-We've configured Jest, TypeScript, ts-jest, and a bunch of default built jobs so you can create a new respository and just get to work.
+We've configured Vitest, TypeScript, and a bunch of default built jobs so you can create a new respository and just get to work.

 There's a built in hot-reloading dev experience powered by Vite.js.